GEWONN/trust-network-guidelines-v02/docs/procedure.md

     - Typically, participants are instructed to respond by pressing keys on a keyboard, typically with their left and right index finger, e.g., left key: “d”, right key: “k”
     - Alternatively, one can implement a go/no-go task with only button presses for words or non-words, to decrease the variability in response times.
     - Suppose the aim is to directly compare words and non-words (i.e., the so-called lexicality effect).
 In that case, we recommend to counterbalance the response keys between participants, such that half of them will press the left key for words and the right key for non-words, and the other half the other way around.
-    - If the number of words and non-words is counterbalanced, it is typical to instruct participants to press the right key for words and the left key for non-words.
     - Alternatives to keyboard responses exist, such as keypads, touchscreens, or mouse clicks.
 For more information see [Pronk et al., 2020](https://doi.org/10.3758/s13428-019-01321-2), [Bridges et al., 2020](https://doi.org/10.7717/peerj.9414) or [Rodd, 2024](https://doi.org/10.1016/j.jml.2023.104472).

 - Inter-stimulus interval: A break before the next stimulus will reduce interference effects.
 We recommend a blank screen inter-trial interval of 500 ms between the response and the next fixation cross.